 state of Sonora, a large chunk of the aforementioned forty-seven percent of Mexican aerospace FDI is concentrated in the State of Queretaro.
 According to Klaus Gobenceaux, the president of the Queretaro Aerocluster, this is the case because, “of the large quantity of experienced and skilled labor that is present in the region, as well as both the local and federal government have a placed a high degree of confidence and support in the development of the local industry.”

 Among other public officials that believe that Mexican aerospace FDI will continue its flow into the region is Marco Antonio del Prete, who holds the statewide title as Secretary for Sustainable Development.
 He attributes the regions allure to the aerospace industry to “its strategic location, its developed educational network, as well as to its strong base of suppliers and the legal protects afforded to those that choose to do business in the state.”
 Confidence in the ability of Queretaro to continue to be a magnet for continued Mexican aerospace FDI is evidenced by the fact

 that thirty-one percent of funds that will be allocated for infrastructure improvements in Mexico have been earmarked for projects that will be carried out there.

 Mainly as a result of advances made in the aerospace sector, economists predict that the Queretaro’s Gross State Product will expand by six percent during the third quarter of this year.
 This projection follows a fifteen percent advance registered in the first quarter, and a 9.9% second quarter jump.
 When taking all Mexican states into account, Queretaro hasbeen the national leader in job creation in 2015.
 Through the present date, thirty-three new jobs have been made available workers in Queretaro.

-Read the primary source for this post in its original Spanish at QuéPasa.
+The primary source for this post comes from QuéPasa.